 The heuristics used to determine the test dir are: 1) If an explicit test dir is set in the configuration system, it is used.
-2) If user is running Avocado out of the source tree, the example test dir is used 3) System wide test dir is used 4) User default test dir (~/avocado/tests) is used
+2) If user is running Avocado from its source code tree, the example test dir is used.
+3) System wide test dir is used.
+4) User default test dir (~/avocado/tests) is used.